rogerwesterbo/createlocalk8s/docs/shell-completion.md

 # Tab to see available Helm components (with descriptions!)
 ./kl.sh install helm <TAB>
-# Shows: argocd cert-manager cnpg crossplane falco hashicorp-vault ...
+# Shows: argocd cert-manager cnpg crossplane falco openbao ...
 # Zsh/Fish also show descriptions like "ArgoCD GitOps controller"

 # Tab to see available ArgoCD apps